flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 The optional `--no-cache` option makes sure everything is recompiled.

-After the successful compile start the sim and load the FlyByWire A32NX cold & dark at a gate.
+After the successful compile, start the sim and load the FlyByWire A32NX cold & dark at a gate.

-When turning on power to the aircraft the screens will do a self test.
+When turning on power to the aircraft, the screens will do a self test.
 See if you can spot your code change there.

 ![hello-world-pfd](../assets/dev-guide/hello-world-pfd.png){loading=lazy}